therealmuffin/synchronator/INSTALL_MANUAL_EXT.md

 information in combination with the documentation of your amplifier should enable you to create a configuration file for you amplifier.
 Any questions can be posted on GitHub.

-Copy the configuration file to the directory /usr/local/etc/ or /etc/ with the name synchronator.conf:
+Copy the configuration file to the directory /usr/local/etc/ with the name synchronator.conf:
 <pre>
 /usr/local/etc/synchronator.conf